psycopg/psycopg/docs/adaptation.rst

         :param context: Where the loader should be used.
 If `!None` the loader will be used globally.
         :type context: `~psycopg3.Connection`, `~psycopg3.Cursor`, or `Transformer`
-        :param format: Register the loader for text or binary adaptation
-        :type format: `~psycopg3.pq.Format`

 .. autoclass:: Transformer(context=None)